TheOdinProject/curriculum/ruby/basic_ruby/basic_enumerable_methods.md

 Looks like only Sharon and Arun can go.
 You're going to need more people for a good party.
 Sounds like it's time for you to reluctantly call Brian, who you know will bring a batch of his awful home-brewed IPA.
 Maybe his last batch has gotten better?

 ### The reduce method
 The `#reduce` method (also called `#inject`) is possibly the most difficult-to-grasp enumerable for new coders.
-The idea is simple enough, though: it reduces an array or hash down to a single object.
+The general idea is that it takes an array or hash and reduces it down to a single object.
 You should use `#reduce` when you want to get an output of a single value.

 A classic example of when `#reduce` is useful is obtaining the sum of an array of numbers.
 First, let's explore how we would achieve this using `#each`: